Which international destinations are reopening to tourists?

 From June 20, Cyprus will also permit incoming flights from Switzerland, Poland, Romania, Croatia, Estonia and the Czech Republic.

-However, the list is to be expanded to include further countries in the coming months.
+However, the list is to be expanded to include furthe23r countries in the coming months.

 Travelers heading to Cyprus will need to provide a valid certificate proving they've tested negative for Covid-19, while they'll be subject to temperature checks on arrival as well as testing at random during the course of their trip.